akeneo/pim-helpcenter/content/md/products-super-power/work-on-a-product.md

 ## Use a table attribute in your product page _(EE and GE only)_
 You've created a `table` attribute and you've added it to a product family, you can now select the most relevant rows for each of your products.
 The first time you open a product sheet that has a table attribute, this attribute is empty.
 The first thing to do is to `add rows`.
-The `options` you defined in the first column are available here (configured in the [settings of this attribute](link-parameters-column)).
+To do so, you will use the `options` you defined in the first column.
+They are configured in the [settings of this attribute](manage-multidimensional-data-in-a-table.html#select-column-type).
 2. Once the rows are added, then you can start enriching the table.

 :::info